sedexch/sedexch.github.io/docs/client-container-v5/index.md

 **Note:** Restart container to activate changes

 #### Disable sedex Webservice Proxy
-By default, the sedex-client is starting the sedex Webservice Proxy functionality.
+By default, the sedex Client is starting the sedex Webservice Proxy functionality.
 If not used, the sedex Webservice Proxy can be disabled in order to save some resources (CPU, memory).

-With a text editor (e.g. "nano") open the central sedex-client configuration file named "sedex-client-configuration.properties" in the subdirectory "sedex-data/conf":
+With a text editor (e.g. "nano") open the central sedex Client configuration file named "sedex Client-configuration.properties" in the subdirectory "sedex-data/conf":

 ```
-$ nano /path/to/sedex-data/conf/sedex-client-configuration.properties
+$ nano /path/to/sedex-data/conf/sedex Client-configuration.properties
 ```

 Set the following configuration parameter in the configuration file to false and save it: